Procedure for Export:

 Send samples to those buyers along with the proforma invoice, packing list, and certificate of origin (if required).

 Only shipping charges to be paid to send samples, no need to pay export duty on samples.

 If the buyer likes the sample, he will place an order.
 You should sign a contract with him mentioning each and every detail like quantity, price, shipping method, shipping date, delivery terms, payment terms packing details, documents required, etc.

 After the contract is signed then you need to issue the proforma invoice to the buyer.

 The buyer needs to arrange the advance payment to confirm the order.
-Advance payment is usually 30% and the balance payment need to be arranged against the copy of the bill of landing.
+Advance payment is usually 30% and the balance payment needs to be arranged against the copy of the bill of landing.

 Or if Documents against Acceptance (DA) is another term of payment in international trade.
 As per D.A terms, once the shipping documents along with bills of exchange received by the buyer’s bank, the buyer is informed to accept documents by buyer’s bank.
 The buyer accepts documents by signing bills of exchange sent by the exporter, agreeing to pay the value of goods shipped as per agreed period of time.
 (Say, 30 days from the date of bill of lading, 60 days from the date of bill of lading or 90 days from the date of bill of lading).

 In this stage, exporter needs to know all the buyer’s custom requirements and must be sure, that all can be done.
 Then exporter can prepare all docs and certificates and send together with the goods.